Comparison of Custom Block Functionality

 Does the custom block need multiple input and output ports?

 What are the callback methods to communicate with the Simulink® engine and which custom blocks let you implement all or a subset of these callback methods?

 How important is the effect of the custom block on the speed of updating the Simulink diagram?

 You need to model the state behavior for a block that requires some or all of its previous outputs to compute its current outputs.
-See State variable for more information.
+See State variables for more information.

 |Custom Block Type||Notes|

 |Interpreted MATLAB Function, C Caller||Does not allow you to model state behavior.|

 |MATLAB Function, C Function||Allows you to model a discrete state using |